 How This Place Works

-Parts of this site are pretty organized, like The Core, and are designed around a step-by-step formula to help you get a blog up, hosted, growing, and generating some return.
+Parts of this site are pretty organized, like The Core, and are designed around a step-by-step formula to help you get a blog hosted, growing, and generating some revenue.

 Other parts of this site are written as support material to the organized places.
 You’ll find quick definitions and small topics, very specific discussions on bigger issues, and some truly epic long-form articles on the more philosophical and “big picture” type concepts involved in running a successful business.